 Will Refinancing a Car Loan Lower a Credit Score?

-All credit situations are different and the short answer is: by refinancing an auto loan trying to get a lower payment or interest rate will impact your credit score and possibly lower it at first.
+All credit situations are different and the Truth About Car Refinance is: by refinancing an auto loan trying to get a lower payment or interest rate will impact your credit score and possibly lower it at first.
 However, if you reduce the amount you pay every month or the interest rate and total you owe for the car, then you may see an increase a little bit down the road.

 A lot of factors go into a persons credit score.
 Many different score models exist today and even a few that take into account your job history and education, and each lender chooses its own – and lenders often use different ones depending on the vehicle being refinanced.